bigcommerce/dev-docs/docs/api-docs/orders/orders-overview.md

 ## Order Transactions
 The Order Transactions API is a read-only endpoint that returns transaction or payment data about an order.
 The data returned does not include payment tokens for a third party such as Braintree.

+Orders processed via all [payment providers](https://support.bigcommerce.com/s/article/Available-Payment-Gateways) except PayPal Express Checkout and Test Gateway will create a transaction that is retrievable via Transactions API.
+Gift certificates, store credit, and offline payment methods will not create a transaction.

 ### When to Use:
 * View transaction information about an Order.